 Shutdown Your PC and Restart Dropbox

-I know you may already try this one.
+I know you may have already tried this one.
 But, still, I suggest you give it a shot again.
 Nothing complicated.
 Just close your application, hover to the start menu, hit the power button, and select reboot.
 Then, once your device rebooted successfully, rerun the Dropbox and try syncing.
 So, if the issue is occurring due to some temporary bugs or glitches, by doing so, it will get resolved.

 Use Task Manager

 If you find that while syncing, you are stuck on the not responding window.
-Then, I’ll suggest you use your Windows Task Manager and end task for Dropbox related processes.
+Then, I’ll suggest you use your Windows Task Manager and end task for Dropbox-related processes.
 However, to do so, hover to the Task Manager.
 Then right-click on the process related to Dropbox and hit the End Task button.
 After you did this, again rerun the Dropbox and check if the not syncing issue gets resolved or not.

 Troubleshoot Network Connection